acumos/documentation/docs/user-guides/portal-user-guide.rst

     #.
 Model Packaging.
 Models are packaged as Dockerized microservices so
        they can be deployed directly to a variety of environments.
-As a part of the onboarding process, protobuf files are created to describe the model inputs and outputs in a standard format, and a TOSCA file is generated to allow the model to be accessed in the Design Studio.
+As a part of the on-boarding process, protobuf files are created to describe the model inputs and outputs in a standard format, and a TOSCA file is generated to allow the model to be accessed in the Design Studio.